JustKiddingCode/arpoc/docs/concepts/ac_hierarchy.rst

 #.
 Let `Res` be the list of results of every policy set and every policy in A:
    Run the conflict resolution A specified with `Res` and get result for policy set A.

-The process of evaluation of a policy P is as follows:

-#.
-Check the target specifier.
-If False, abort
-#.
-For every rule R contained in P: Evaluate R.
-#.
-Let `Res` be the list of results of every rule R in P:
-   Run the conflict resolution A specified with `Res` and get result for policy P.

-The process of evaluation of a rule R is as follows:

-#.
-Check the target specifier.
-If False, abort
-#.
-Check condition specifier.
-If True return Effect, else return the inverse of Effect.

 Improvements
 ------------

-To increase speed, two mechanisms apply:
+To increase speed of the evaluation process we applied the following mechanism:
-The resolver gets the result as soon as as a policy is evaluated.
+The resolver gets the result of a contained AC entity as soon as the AC entity finished evaluation.
-The resolver can abort the evaluation process if the result is fixed.
+The resolver can then abort the evaluation process if the result is fixed.
-This can be useful if, e.g. the access is denied, as soon as one rule denied the access.
+This can be useful if, e.g. the access should denied, as soon as one rule denied the access.

 We describe the algorithm more formally with the next two sequence diagrams.